mooveo/scimaenaga/README.md

 # Scimaenaga

 NOTE: This Gem is not yet fully SCIM complaint.
-It was developed with the main function of interfacing with Okta.
+It was developed with the main function of interfacing with Azure AD.
 There are features of SCIM that this Gem does not implement as described in the SCIM documentation or that have been left out completely.

 #### What is SCIM?